Keyboard shortcuts

 A macro which executes the BODY forms wrapped in an SQL transaction.
 CON is a connection to the database.
 If an error occurs during the execution of the forms, a ROLLBACK instruction is executed.

-(pg-connect dbname user [password host port tls-options]) -> con
+(pg-connect-plist dbname user &key password host port tls-options direct-tls server-variant protocol-version) -> con

 If tls-options is non-NIL, attempt to establish an encrypted connection to PostgreSQL by passing tls-options to Emacs function gnutls-negotiate. tls-options is a Common-Lisp style argument list of the form